Tristan-Tenders/ufc-stats-scraper/README.md

 ## What you'll get

 A `fighter_links.json` file with all the fighter profile URLs, ready for whatever you want to do with them next.

----

-*Note: This scraper includes delays and rate limiting.
-Expect it to take a while – we're being respectful of the site's servers.*